Transcript

 - principal has attended an initial regional PBL information session

-- principal has gained at least 80% of staff support to implement PBL
+- principal has gained at least 80% of staff support to implement PBL.

 Submission of an EOI for PBL training indicates a commitment to: